aldipermanaetikaputra/large-set/README.md

 The `LargeSet` class is designed for use cases where the size of the set may exceed the maximum limit of a built-in `Set`.
 However, it is not a drop-in replacement for `Set`, and may not be suitable for all use cases.
 Additionally, the partitioning of the set into smaller sets can incur a performance penalty, particularly for operations that involve searching for elements or iterating over the set.
 It is recommended to use `LargeSet` only when dealing with very large sets, and to test its performance against built-in `Set` for your specific use case.

+## Related

+- [large-map](https://github.com/aldipermanaetikaputra/large-map) - A wrapper to deal with a large number of elements in Map.

 ## Testing

 This library is well tested.
 You can test the code as follows: